hanjinliu/sfHMM/README.md

 msf.do_all()
 ```

-# Details of Attributes and Functions
+# Details of Attributes and Methods
-sfHMM class and Multi_sfHMM class have a similar structure (both have super class `Base_sfHMM`) so that they have many attributes and functions in common.
+sfHMM class and Multi_sfHMM class have a similar structure (both have super class `Base_sfHMM`) so that they have many attributes and methods in common.

 ## Parameters
 All the parameters are optional.